Septicemic plague: History

-Septicemic plague was the least common of the three plague varieties that occurred during the Black Death from 1348 to 1350 (the other two being bubonic plague and pneumonic plague).
+The septicemic plague was the least common of the three plague varieties that occurred during the Black Death from 1348 to 1350 (the other two being bubonic plague and pneumonic plague).
 Like the others, septicemic plague spread from East Asia through trade routes on the Black Sea and down to the Mediterranean Sea.

-Major port cities and trade centers such as Venice and Florence were hit the hardest.
-The massive loss of working population in Europe following the Black Death, resulting in increased economic bargaining power of the serf labour force, was a major precipitating factor for the Peasants' Revolt of 1381.
+Major port cities and trade centres such as Venice and Florence were hit the hardest.
+The massive loss of the working population in Europe following the Black Death, resulting in the increased economic bargaining power of the serf labour force, was a major precipitating factor for the Peasants' Revolt of 1381.

 Other animals

 Septicemic plague is a zoonosis, a disease that generally is acquired by humans from animals, such as rodents and carnivores.
 Goats, sheep and camels also may carry the bacteria.
-Cats rarely develop clinical signs but can be infected.
+Cats rarely develop clinical signs but can be infected and exhibit symptoms such as vomiting or diarrhea.
 Areas west of the Great Plains of North America are one region where plague-infected animals commonly occur.
 Plague-infested animals are found in many other countries as well, especially in developing countries where health controls are not effective.

-Animals that commonly carry plague bacteria are largely rodents and Leporidae, but carnivores sometimes also become infected by their prey.
+Animals that commonly carry plague bacteria are large rodents and Leporidae, but carnivores sometimes also become infected by their prey.
 Prey animals are not immune to the disease, and outbreaks of various strains of plague, such as sylvatic plague, have on occasion devastated populations of black-tailed prairie dogs and black-footed ferrets.

 Plague has been active in black-tailed prairie dog populations since the 1960s.
 In the United States outbreaks only occur in the western States and they are devastating, with mortality rates near 100% because the animals have no immunity to the plague.
 Survivors are the ones that happened not to become infected and colonies that recover from a plague outbreak remain at risk.

 Because black-footed ferrets prey on black-tailed prairie dogs, wild ferret populations also fall victim to sylvatic plague.
-An outbreak can kill nearly 100% of ferrets in a population, and surviving ferrets commonly face starvation because the prairie dogs are their main prey.
+An outbreak can kill nearly 100% of ferrets in a population, and surviving ferrets commonly face starvation because prairie dogs are their main prey.
 Spray-and-vaccinate campaigns have aimed at preventing the spread of the plague among these animals.

 Similar septicemic problems occur in many countries across the world, especially in developing countries where spending on health systems is very low and health controls are not effective.